ibm-cloud-docs/EventStreams/using_kafka_client.md

 ## Using the sasl.jaas.config property
 {: #sasl_prop}

-If you're using a Kafka client at 0.10.2.1 or later, you can use the `sasl.jaas.config` property for client configuration instead of a JAAS file.
-To connect to {{site.data.keyword.messagehub}}, set `sasl.jaas.config` as follows:
+If you use a Kafka client at 0.10.2.1 or later, you can use the `sasl.jaas.config` property for client configuration instead of a JAAS file.
+To connect to {{site.data.keyword.messagehub}}, set `sasl.jaas.config` as in the following example:

 ```config
     sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required \